Mommy & Daddy Page

 Q: What about lunch?

-A: Lunch is included in the all-day sessions.
-Hot lunches are served Monday through Friday.
-Sandwiches are served weekends and holidays.
+A: A peanut free lunch is included in the all-day sessions.
 Special dietary needs can be accommodated.
 Please let us know when you register.

 Q: What can I do while my kids are in Mt.
 Adventures?